dimforge/ncollide/docs/bounding_volumes.md

 ```

 * The `RayIntersectionCostFn` will search for the closest object that
-  intersecting the ray given as argument to the visitor's constructor.
+  intersects the ray given as argument to the visitor's constructor.
 The BVT
   user-data must implement the `RayCast` trait:

 ```rust